 Sondhi points out the importance of defining classes or cohorts of customers to inform how payment is collected and how revenue gets recognized among different types of accounts.
 This can help make revenue recognition more manageable.

-Keeping up with manual revenue recognition
+Keeping up with manual revenue recognition for SaaS

 Emily Drahzal, Manager of Revenue Operations for open source digital experience provider Acquia, describes the nightmare of aligning sales and revenue data.